-On the demand side, the worldwide economic slowdown and consequently rising poverty and reduction of income levels accompanied with the extreme increases in unemployment rates, can result in a disrupted world food market and hence a worsening FS status (Schmidhuber et. al, 2020).
+The International Monetary Fund (IMF)8 projected a 4.4 percent slowdown in the global economy in 2020 as a result of the pandemic.
+This economic slowdown and the consequently rising poverty and reduction of income levels, accompanied by the extreme increases in unemployment rates, can result in a disrupted world food market and a worsening FS status (Schmidhuber et al., 2020).
 While food consumption is generally inelastic with regard to income, large differences exist between high-income and low-income countries as well as high-income and low-income strata within countries.
-In low-income countries, or in poorer segments of high-income countries, income responsiveness is generally higher and aggregate food demand may contract.
+In low-income countries, or in poorer segments of highincome countries, income responsiveness is generally higher and aggregate food demand may contract.
 There are also considerable differences in income responsiveness across food items.
-Demand for food staples, such as grains, is generally less elastic than demand for fruits and vegetables or meat and dairy products.
-Poorer consumers will try to maintain a stable calorie intake and, in view of their over smaller food budget, shift away from more expensive and more nutritious foods, such as fruits, vegetables, meats and dairy products, to cheaper staples such as grains (Amjath-Babue et. al, 2020).
-In general, food demand in high-income countries is inelastic, safety nets are well developed, and governments have been quick to cushion possible hardships.
-Food demand in low-income countries, by contrast, is more elastic.
-Additionally, in the latter savings are generally lower and access to safety nets is limited, even without an additional contraction in GDP (Schmidhuber et. al, 2020).
+The demand for food staples, such as grains, is generally less elastic than the demand for fruits and vegetables or meat and dairy products.
+Poorer consumers will try to maintain a stable calorie intake and, due to their smaller food budget, shift away from more expensive and more nutritious foods, such as fruits, vegetables, meat, and dairy products, to cheaper staples such as grains (Amjath-Babu et al., 2020).
+On the other hand, food demand in high-income countries is inelastic, safety nets are well-developed, and governments have been quick to cushion possible hardships (Schmidhuber et al., 2020).

-Regarding prices, from the beginning of the crisis till March 2020, the FAO Cereal Price Index was declining by 1.9 % compared to February 2020 and approaching almost the same level as in March 2019 (Figure 5).
+Regarding prices, from the beginning of the crisis till March 2020, the FAO Cereal Price Index was declining by 1.9 percent compared to February 2020 and approaching almost the same level of March 2019 (Figure 5).
 Large global supplies, combined with generally favorable crop prospects and low world energy prices, kept international wheat prices under downward pressure.
-The same trend applied on FAO Food Price Index which went down by 4.3% in March 2020 compared to February.
+The same trend applied on the FAO Food Price Index, which went down by 4.3 percent in March 2020 compared to February.
 The sharp decline in March was largely driven by COVID-19 pandemic-demand contractions.
-Nevertheless, since April 2020 there has been slight increases in the prices of the major food staples in the global market.
-As shown in Figures 4 and 5, price trends of major food commodities have been slightly increasing, but with no comparison to the price surges in 2007/2008 crisis.
-As depicted by FAO (2020), the rate of price increase over 2020 has been moderate where the FAO food price index recorded an increase of 2.9 points in 2020 compared to 2019 reaching a score of 97.9 points which is still below its peak of 131.9 points registered in 20119.
-However, more recent price changes rendered the picture more worrisome where world prices trends are changing.
-Global food commodity prices rose sharply in November 2020 to their highest level in six years where FAO Food Price Index increased by 3.9% compared to October 2020 and 6.5% from November 2019.
-The rise continued in December 2020 by additional 2.2% rendering the FAO Food Price Index to record a high of 107.5 points in December 2020, hence registering the sharpest increase since July 2012.
+Nevertheless, since April 2020, there have been slight increases in the prices of the major food staples in the global market.
+As shown in Figures 4 and 5, the price trends of major food commodities have been slightly increasing, but with no comparison to the price surges in the 2007/2008 crisis.
+As depicted by FAO (2020), the rate of price increases over 2020 has been moderate, where the FAO Food Price Index recorded an increase of 2.9 points in 2020 compared to 2019, reaching a score of 97.9 points which is still below its 2011 peak of 131.9 points.9 However, more recent price changes rendered the picture more worrisome, where world food prices trends are reversing.
+Global food commodity prices rose sharply in November 2020 to their highest level in six years, where the FAO Food Price Index increased by 3.9 percent compared to October 2020 and 6.5 percent from November 2019.
+The rise continued in December 2020 by an additional 2.2 percent, rendering the FAO Food Price Index to record a high of 107.5 points in December 2020, hence registering the sharpest increase since July 2012.